Perspective control: In the darkroom

 A darkroom technician can correct perspective distortion in the printing process.
 It is usually done by exposing the paper at an angle to the film, with the paper raised toward the part of the image that is larger, therefore not allowing the light from the enlarger to spread as much as the other side of the exposure.

 The process is known as rectification printing, and is done using a rectifying printer (transforming printer), which involves rotating the negative and/or easel.
 Restoring parallelism to verticals (for instance) is easily done by tilting one plane, but if the focal length of the enlarger is not suitably chosen, the resulting image will have vertical distortion (compression or stretching).
 For correct perspective correction, the proper focal length (specifically, angle of view) must be chosen so that the enlargement replicates the perspective of the camera.

 During digital post-processing

 Digital post-processing software provides means to correct converging verticals and other distortions introduced at image capture.

-Adobe Photoshop and GIMP have several "transform" options to achieve, with care, the desired control without any significant degradation in the overall image quality.
-Photoshop CS2 and subsequent releases includes perspective correction as part of its Lens Distortion Correction Filter; DxO Optics Pro from DxO Labs includes perspective correction; while GIMP (as of 2.6) does not include a specialized tool for correcting perspective, though a plug-in, EZ Perspective, is available.
+Adobe Photoshop, Affinity Photo and GIMP have several "transform" options to achieve, with care, the desired control without any significant degradation in the overall image quality.
+Photoshop CS2 and subsequent releases includes perspective correction as part of its Lens Distortion Correction Filter; DxO Optics Pro from DxO Labs includes perspective correction.
+Affinity Photo 2 includes all the main distortion correction.
+GIMP (since 2.6) has its own perspective tool (Tools/Transform Tools/Perspective).
 RawTherapee, a free and open-source raw converter, includes horizontal and vertical perspective correction tools too.
 Note that because the mathematics of projective transforms depends on the angle of view, perspective tools require that the angle of view or 35 mm equivalent focal length be entered, though this can often be determined from Exif metadata.